The Story Behind Midwest Trader

 Midwest Trader has had strong links with music and cultural movements over the years – how has this shaped the development and identity of the shop?

 We have always had a strong tie in with music in our store – this comes from our love of music.
 Jarrad toured the world with bands, he was a roadie, he was in bands that played USA & Europe – he worked in the music industry on different levels while running our store.
 I’ve always gone to a live gig at least once a week for as long as I remember and still do – for this reason organically the store has always been tied in with the music industry.
 We’ve had touring bands thru our door from Patti Smith, The Cult, The White Stripes, The Darkness, Guns n Roses, You Am I, Magic Dirt, Marlon Williams, The Living End, The Divinyls, Jon Stevens, Kate Ceberano, Billie Joe from Greenday – the list goes on.

 Why do you think Midwest Trader continues to be so highly regarded?

-Most independent stores tend to struggle to survive past 3-4 yrs so some of that regard may come from us being established in the East End for 25yrs which is probably the thing I’m most proud of – determination to survive against a chain store culture.
+Most independent stores tend to struggle to survive the past 3-4 yrs so some of that regard may come from us being established in the East End for 30 years which is probably the thing I’m most proud of – determination to survive against a chain store culture.